 20. I’m retired, how do I change my date of birth or name?

 Please submit your birth certificate and written request to include your social security number to:

 Millington, TN 38055

-Our office will correct DEERS and submit the documentation to DFAS for correction of the retired pay record.
+PERS-2D will submit the documentation to DFAS for correction of the retired pay record which will update DEERS.